 Here are the current groups that contain an 800 Division:

 There is almost always a 900 Division in every TG.
 The 1 April 2011 TG did not have a 900 Division of its own.
 Sometimes there can be two or even three in one TG if RTC skips a week of PIR.
 One of the divisions will usually reflect the TG number, but not always.
 If there is more than one 900 Division, then they will be Brother Divisions.
+The 900 Divisions begin with Division 901, the division that begins training in the first week of October when the Navy fiscal year begins, and end with Division 952.

 Once the recruits arrive, those with the Musician (MU) rating and volunteers who have prior music experience (band, choir, or other musical training) or drill team experience may join a 900 division.
 There are others who will be chosen for the 900 division by the RDC's during P-days or the first few weeks of BC.
 These recruits did not have a Musician rating or prior band/music or drill experience, but showed some aptitude for performance, such as military bearing.
 This is especially true for those chosen to be part of Ship Staff.
 Recruits with relatively high ASVAB scores have a better chance of being in a 900 division than those with lower scores since they will be better able to keep up with everything that is required of them than those with lower scores.
 The Recruits in a 900 division can have contracts for any rating except for those that are in an 800 division.
 Once assigned to the division, these recruits go through the same training as other divisions in addition to performance duties.
 They practice on Saturdays beginning with the Saturday after the division forms and sometimes (rarely) on Sunday afternoons if the need arises for an extra practice.
 From week 1 DOT (after p-week) until week 4, they practice every Saturday from 3:00 or 4:00 pm to 6:00 pm.
 Then beginning the Saturday going into week 5, they also practice on Monday and Wednesday and do a run through on Thursday, then they perform in the real PIR on Friday if there is one that week.
 They usually perform in two graduations before doing their own.
 The 900 divisions go through Battle Stations-21 alone, with another 900 division if there are 2 or more 900 divisions in the TG, with the 800 division/s, or with a pair of brother divisions from the regular divisions.